 This fee covers all tuition costs and course materials of Part 1 of the ATC Training Programme.

 Following successful completion of Part 1, you will need to enrol in Part 2 (on-the-job-training - OJT) of the NZ Air Traffic Training Programme.
 Part 2 (OJT) fees are dependent on OJT location, and equivalent rating requirements.

-The fee for Part 2 comprises one of the following:
+The fee for Part 2 is $7,000 and comprises ONE of the following: